Measuring Pharma’s Adoption of Industry 4.0

 With the rise of new technologies and predictive analytics capable of handling the huge amounts of data within and across existing information systems, Industry 4.0 has been thriving in many sectors, such as industrial automation, financial technology, retail, and semiconductors.
 But the health sector in general,

-Pharmaceutical regulations have expanded globally since the early 1960s, leading some observers to suggest that resources dedicated to meeting regulatory requirements and exhaustive quality control are diverted from R&D and innovation.
+Pharmaceutical regulations have expanded globally since the early 1960s, leading some observers to suggest that resources dedicated to meeting regulatory requirements and exhaustive quality control are diverted from R&D and innovation.6, 7 A prominent explanation lies in the regulatory requirements of the pharmaceutical industry.8, 9 Regulators are involved in the process of new technologies, working with the industry on these and approving them through often accelerated processes.

 Industry 4.0 Research